sg893052/sonic-buildimage/platforms/coremgr/core_file_manager.md

 >-   Setting of “kernel/core_pattern” in “build_debian.sh” is removed as systemd-coredump sets this parameter.
 >-   A symlink /var/core is created to point to the systemd-coredump standard core file destination “var/lib/systemd/coredump”
 >-   “show techsupport” command is modified to capture the core files from the symlink “/var/core”.
 It is also modified to consider that core files are lz4 compressed instead of gz files.

-## Configuration commands:

-For SONiC switches following CLI commands will be provided to manage core files

-#### show core [ config | info | list ]

->######  **\<config>** Show coredump configuration
->######  **\<info>** Show information about one or more coredumps
->######	 **\<list>** List available coredumps

-Display list of current core files available and their information.
-This is a wrapper command for the coredumpctl utility provided by systemd-coredump package.

-#### config core <enable|disable>

-Enable or disable coredump functionality.
-This configuration entry will be part of Config DB and thus can be stored as part of startup-configuration.

-When disabled, this command will set ProcessSizeMax=0 in the /etc/systemd/coredump.conf file.
-The configuration variable ProcessSizeMax specifies maximum size in bytes of a core which will be processed.
-By setting it to 0 core dump generation can be disabled.
-When enabled this command will set ProcessSizeMax to be the same value as ExternalSizeMax.
-The configuration variable ExternalSizeMax indicates the maximum (uncompressed) size in bytes of a core to be saved.

 ## Core Dump Event Logging

 Report of available core files can be obtained using the coredumpctl utility.